Dance Of The Sugar Plum Lesbians

 At the ticket windows, standing in front of signs that say "Harlem Line" or "Hudson Line", commuters tilt their heads painfully back to view the show directly overhead.
 The tourists cluster in delighted circles, holding each others' elbows for balance as they nearly bend over backwards.

-The shorter woman is stout, with a large firm chest.
+The shorter woman is stout with a large firm chest.
 Her hair is short and brushed back into what might have once been called a ducktail.
-She has an ornate tattoo on her left forearm, and she has a leather wallet protruding from the rear pocket of her jeans, attached to her leather belt by a short silver chain.
-She has more than a passing resemblence to Tony Danza, her big boobs nothwithstanding, so naturally (in my head) I name her Toni.
+She has an ornate tattoo on her left forearm and she has a leather wallet protruding from the rear pocket of her jeans, attached to her leather belt by a short silver chain.
+She has more than a passing resemblance to Tony Danza, her big boobs notwithstanding, so naturally (in my head) I name her Toni.

-Toni's girlfriend is blond, her short ponytail dangles just above her collar.
-She is wearing long Christmas tree earrings, which nearly brush her shoulders.
+Toni's girlfriend is blond and her short ponytail dangles just above her collar.
+She is wearing long Christmas tree earrings which nearly brush her shoulders.
 Her lanky, sinewy limbs are bound in a tight running outfit, over which she is wearing a school athletic jacket.
 I imagine that she might be a coach at Yale or Harvard, perhaps a girls lacrosse coach, or maybe track and field.